 How to Download Songs from Amazon Music for Free

 Amazon Music’s offline playback is a great feature as it allows subscribers to access their favorite songs even without an internet connection.
 However, the fact that you cannot save them on your local drive minimizes your control over your downloads.
-Just like how you download music Spotify, you cannot transfer them on other devices, say you want to share your playlist with a friend.
-But, there are now third-party applications and music downloaders you can use to download tracks straight to your local files.
+Just like how you download music on Spotify, you cannot transfer them to other devices.
+Fortunately, there are now third-party applications and music downloaders you can use to download tracks straight to your local files.

 TunePat Amazon Music Converter

 TunePat Amazon Music Converter is a popular tool people are using to download songs from Amazon Music for free.
-This desktop tool converts Amazon songs to different formats like MP3, AAC, WAV or FLAC and allows users to save them on a local drive.
+This desktop tool converts Amazon songs to different formats like MP3, AAC, WAV, or FLAC.
+It also allows users to save them on a local drive.
 Follow these few steps to download tracks from the platform to your computer using TunePat Amazon Music Converter:

 Step 1.
 Launch TunePat Amazon Music Converter on Windows or macOS then sign in with your Prime Music or Music Unlimited account.

 Step 2.
-Click on “Setting” to customize the output format and output path of the files you’ll be saving ahead.
+Click on Setting to customize the output format and output path of the files you’ll be saving.

 Step 3.
 Open the playlist or album you wish to download then click the button with a music note icon.
-From here, you can check or uncheck items to select tracks you want to include in your download.
+From here, you can check or uncheck the tracks you want to include in your download.

 Step 4.
-Tap on “Convert” to start the conversion and download process.
+Tap Convert to start the conversion and download process.
 Once complete, check downloaded items on the output path you chose.

 There are a few other alternative apps you can use for downloading tracks from Amazon Music.
 Here are some special mentions: